Demaxl/Glare-Chat-App/Roadmap.md

 -   fix actions pytest issue
--   re enable csrf
+-   add backend validation to not send message to your self
--   add logout button
+-   add loading spinner to chatlist items